Billy DeBeck: Barney Google

 On June 17, 1919, a new comic strip by DeBeck in the vein of Married Life debuted on the sports page; Take Barney Google, For Instance.
 It differed in that it was about a henpecked, sports-obsessed husband and his travails defying his wife.
-Google was interested in non-fictional sports stories, such as the heavyweight championship between Jess Willard and Jack Dempsey.
+Google was interested in non-fictional sports stories, such as the heavyweight championship bout between Jess Willard and Jack Dempsey.
 It was not long before DeBeck refigured the tall, thin Google into the short, squat character he was to be remembered as, and the title too was soon shortened to Barney Google.
 It was not popular until DeBeck had Google acquire a race horse named Spark Plug (nicknamed "Sparky") in a strip dated July 17, 1922.
 The dilapidated, blanket-covered horse became such a marketing and merchandising phenomenon that the character has been called the Snoopy of the 1920s—toys, balloons, and games were among the popular items adorned with Sparky's image.
 When DeBeck introduced the horse, he also introduced a little-used technique into the strip: continuity.
 Barney Google went from being a gag-a-day strip to one in which both humor and suspense kept readers coming back each day, as Google desperately tried to get his horse to win a race.
 The sequence in which Spark Plug was introduced into the strip was republished in the October 1922 issue of Comic Monthly—likely the earliest newsstand comics periodical.